The Ascension of Jerry: Murder, Hitmen and the Making of L.A. Muckraker Jerry Schneiderman

 Think about the planet today and it’s easy to see the wreckage of the late-seventies in the refraction.
 A Democratic president promising to restore hope must battle the status quo while struggling to save our pensions and protect our borders.
 Today’s “Great Recession” was yesteryear’s “stagflation.”
 Wall Street bailouts and the collapse of GM recall the Chrysler Corp. bankruptcy requiring a $1-billion loan that infuriated many blue collars.
 People mistrustful of their government today need only revisit the national mood after the Three Mile Island disaster.
 Outside the country, the scowling faces of Iran’s Ayatollah Khomeini and the students he allowed to seize the U.S embassy suggested we Westerners had no monopoly on anger.
 Forget, too, about John Wayne storming the desert to rescue the hostages.
 He’d expired from cancer.
 When Soviet tanks rolled down the Khyber Pass and into Afghanistan, where superpowers go to die, any illusion of a well-adjusted, post-sixties planet circled the drain.
 Blood-thirsty, resentful folks made sure of that.
 Jerry Schneiderman, an untested space-planner with a startup firm and young family, never could’ve imagined that his city of scattered high-rises and dreamy potential would plop a resentful multi-killer with a contractor’s license into his lap.
 One bullet transformed the real into surreal in Los Angeles.
 One bullet and Jerry’s real-life education comprised an assassinated partner, an endangered child, an epileptic triggerman, a cross-dressing thief, and more post-traumatic lesions than Dr. Phil could address in a special.
 Read my true-crime book about him to verify any doubts.
 Jerry-endangered metastasized into Jerry-the-cunning.

 The fuming soul who climbed out of his two-tone VW that day in ’79 was bearded and storkish, easily 6’3,” wearing an Army-surplus jacket that Robert DeNiro might’ve chucked in a Taxi Driver outtake.
 Outside his mini-bus, he was just as enraged as he’d been inside of it.
 Dave and I were statues in our seats as he swung up to the driver’s side window in what seemed a half-stride.
 Any second, I expected his hand would flash a pistol or machete and our blood would be all over the Pontiac’s caramel-colored, leather upholstery.
-My mind went weird – to the clinical.
-Instead of thinking about my defense when the weapon was drawn, I remember asking myself what misery – divorce, cancer, unemployment, loosened sanity, voices in the head – he hoped to exorcise by terrorizing us.
+My mind switched to reboot mode – to the clinical.
+Instead of thinking about my defense when the weapon was drawn, I remember asking myself what misery – divorce, illness, unemployment, loosened sanity, voices in the head – he hoped to exorcise by terrorizing us.
 Just because I’d forced him to swerve on a foggy afternoon.
 Maybe some part of me needed to know his suffering before he slaughtered us over it.
-Then his oversized noggin was fully leaning into the car, invading it, filling it with that bloodshot spirit.
-I tried not soiling myself as I leaned away.
+Then his oversized noggin was fully leaning into the car, invading it, filling tyranizng it with that bloodshot spirit.
+I tried not crapping myself as I leaned away.
 “Don’t ever, EVER, do that to ME again!
 You hear me, kid?”
 His breath reeked, not just of nicotine, but of something diseased inside.
 “Not to me.”
 “Yes sir,” I stammered.”
-He stared deep into my eyes, as if he were calculating whether we merited extermination with a “motherfucker” Banshee whoop.
-His right fist vibrated near me, slightly swaying for a interminable few seconds.
+He stared deep into my eyes, as if he were calculating whether we merited extermination with a “M-O-T-H-E-R-F-U-C-K-A” Banshee whoop.
+His right fist vibrated near me, slightly swaying for a few seconds that dragged out like a weekend in purgatory.
 What was in his other hand, the one outside the car, I wondered?
+Was a quick death painful?
 I’d never know.
 Abruptly, he withdrew his fist and his head, stomping back to his VW bus, to his bottomed-out existence in a country malnourished for hope, and floored it.
 NEVER AGAIN!” he shouted.
 Something tells me we weren’t the last ones he’d stalk over the trivial.